Contributors to increased phosphorus loss in drainage water

-Farmers are challenged by increased phosphorus loss due to greater phosphorus availability in the soil and increased drainage.
-Research is finding a suite of best management practices to help.
+Increased phosphorus loss due to greater phosphorus availability in the soil and rapid water transport.

-One conservation practice cannot be the answer to surface water quality issues, but adoption of a suite of best management practices (in-field and edge-of-field) could help improve surface water quality as well as crop yields in the future.
-Examples of edge-of-field practices are controlled drainage and saturated buffers that can reduce nutrient transport in agricultural drainage water.
+One conservation practice cannot be the answer to surface water quality issues, but the adoption of a suite of best management practices (in-field and edge-of-field) could help improve surface water quality and crop yields.
+Examples of edge-of-field practices are controlled drainage and saturated buffers that can reduce nutrient transport in drainage discharge.

-Research regarding controlled drainage and saturated buffers is being done by Michigan State University to quantify the effectiveness of these edge-of-field drainage conservation practices.
-More information about the research can be found in the previous Michigan State University Extension article entitled “Drainage Monitoring Workshop to be held July 19, 2018.”
-This research can then be used to recommend best management practices, specifically related to decreasing DRP delivery through subsurface drainage.
+Michigan State University is researching controlled drainage and saturated buffers to quantify the effectiveness of these edge-of-field drainage conservation practices.
+This research can then be used to recommend best management practices, specifically related to decreasing DRP delivery through drainage discharge.